fcolona/RootsFinder/README.md

 ## Project motivation
-The idea of this project originated from one of my calculus 1 classes where I learned the Weierstrass theorem.
+The idea of this project originated from one of my calculus 1 classes where I learned the Intermediate Value Theorem.
 When hearing about such theorem, I immediately thought of implementing an algorithm to approximate roots and ended up including integer ones as well.
 Moreover, I took this project as a way to improve my C programming skills and learn about multithreading and parallelism.